QingliGuo/EGA_Data_submission/README.md

 ![test image2](https://github.com/QingliGuo/EGA_Data_submission/blob/main/Screen%20Shot%202021-05-31%20at%201.54.11.png)

-Once the whole stage filled up, you will get the accession number after you submit the registered study.
++ Do not add new object to submitted objects.
+This would lead to "SE" (submitted with error) object, which is not removable from the submitter side.
+So I would suggest remain each part as a draft and then validate them.
+Solve the error sections and then do the final submission.

-+ Do not change
+Finally, once the whole stage filled up with no error, you can submit and get the accession number!
+Best of luck!!!

 ## Notify EGA team Re submission completion

 Let the EGA team know you are done, so your stuff will be published online.